-While working moms outnumber the number of mothers that stay-at-home — with working moms making up nearly 70% of moms as cited by the United States Department of Labor — it seems working moms often get a bad rap.
-And the most shocking part about this is the fact that the criticism and judgment of these moms seems to be the worst from other moms.
+While working moms outnumber the number of mothers that stay at home — with working moms making up nearly 72% of moms as cited by the United States Department of Labor — it seems working moms often get a bad rap.1 And the most shocking part about this is that the criticism and judgment of these working moms seem to be the worst from other moms.

-Anne Hathaway’s latest role in “The Intern” as Jules Ostin, founder and CEO of a booming E-Commerce company, sheds light on this very phenomenon when it displays Ostin getting bullied by other moms for being a working mom.
-The movie seems to imply that no matter what Ostin does for her daughter, she is still viewed as selfish and less maternal than the moms who are not working outside the home.
+Anne Hathaway’s role in “The Intern” as Jules Ostin, founder and CEO of a booming E-Commerce company, sheds light on this phenomenon when it displays Ostin getting bullied by other moms for being a working mom.4 The movie seems to imply that no matter what Ostin does for her daughter, she is still viewed as selfish and less maternal than the moms not working outside the home.
 It seems this stigma stems from the view that children suffer when their mom is working.

-Personally, I grew up with a mom that worked part-time.
-She was a nurse and I never questioned why she worked nor did I ever feel like I was missing out on her.
+I grew up with a mom who worked part-time.
+She was a nurse, and I never questioned why she worked, nor did I ever feel like I was missing out on her.
 I just assumed women work because they need to.
-In fact, I remember the first time I had a friend that had a mom that stayed at home.
-I remember asking my friend, “So why doesn’t your mom work?”
+I remember the first time I had a friend with a mom who stayed home.
+I asked my friend, “So why doesn’t your mom work?”
 It seemed so strange to me.

-Watching my mom work taught me that a mom can both work and be an incredible mom.
+Watching my mom work taught me that a mom can work and be an incredible mom.
 The two weren’t in conflict with one another.
-And I think in order for this stigma to be broken, moms need to take time to listen to other moms and their reasons for working.
-We assume every mother shares a similar story to our own, but that is not the case.
+And I think for this stigma to be broken, moms need to take time to listen to other moms and their reasons for working.
+We assume every mother shares a story similar to ours, but that is not the case.
 Women work for different reasons, and here are just a few of the many:

 1. I work because I have no other choice.

 I think this reason is more common than so many people realize.
 It seems society has lost sight of the fact that many families cannot make ends meet without two incomes.
 And instead, we act like every woman has the option to stay at home.
-When I asked moms to tell me why they work, I was surprised by how many cited this reason.
-When considering that, isn’t it sad to think these women might be viewed as selfish for working when in fact they are solely working for no other reason than to provide for their children?
+When I asked moms why they work, I was surprised by how many cited this reason.
+When considering that, isn’t it sad to think these women might be viewed as selfish for working when, in fact, they are solely working for no other reason than to provide for their children?

-2. I work because I like the measurable productivity.
+2. I work because I like measurable productivity.

-3. I work because I make more money than my husband, so he stays at home.
+3. I work because I make more money than my husband, so he stays home.

 4. I work because I like to feel like I am contributing to my family.

 “I think that my daughter is learning that a woman can work, be a wife, and a mom.
-I think this is a very important lesson for her to learn.”
+This is a very important lesson for her to learn.”

 5. I work because it makes me a better mom.

-While some woman feel that raising children is their calling, some feel they have other callings too.
+While some women feel that raising children is their calling, some feel they have other callings.
 Maybe some that are stronger.
-And living out our callings and passions tends to make us feel fulfilled, invigorated and energized.
+Living out our callings and passions makes us feel fulfilled, invigorated, and energized.
 But what happens when we don’t live them out?
-Many women end up feeling sad and unfulfilled, which is why some women choose to work.
+Many women feel sad and unfulfilled, so some choose to work.
 When staying at home, they do not feel they are using their gifts, which doesn’t energize them to be a good mom.
-But by working, they invigorated to offer the energy they need to give their best to their children
+But by working, they are invigorated to offer the energy they need to give their best to their children.

 6. I work because I am not strong with children.

-“I did not have the patience to do toddler-friendly activities.
-I just cannot do it without being really frustrated.”
+“I did not have the patience to do toddler-friendly activities.”

-Clearly this is just the tip of the iceberg in shedding light on reasons moms work.
-But even if it’s just a start, it’s important for building empathy and building up our fellow mom friends that work.
+This is just the tip of the iceberg in shedding light on reasons moms work.
+But even if it’s just a start, it’s important for building empathy and building up our fellow mom friends who work.
 If you are a working mom, please comment and let us hear from you!